-- Hall also got information about the portfolio sale from Mac's counsel and from James Hollis, Jr., head of legal affairs, real estate for Circle K Stores, Inc. According to Hollis Jr., the overall sale price was allocated between the seven properties.
+- 12. Hall also got information about the portfolio sale from Mac's counsel and from James Hollis, Jr., head of legal affairs, real estate for Circle K Stores, Inc. According to Hollis Jr., the overall sale price was allocated between the seven properties.
 The allocated price for each property was then further allocated between different asset classes in accordance with the instructions for completing Internal Revenue Service Form 8594.
-For the subject property, Michie and Hollis Jr. informed Hall that was allocated to real property and that additional amounts were allocated to other interests, including furniture and equipment.
+For the subject property, Michie and Hollis Jr. informed Hall that Service was allocated to real property and that additional amounts were allocated to other interests, including furniture and equipment.
 Pet'r Exs.
 9-10; Resp't Ex.
 A at 4. - 13.
-At first blush, this appears to conflict with an unsigned copy of the sales disclosure form for the subject property, which indicates a sale price of \$1,144,000 with nothing attributed to personal property.
-Because the sales disclosure form was reporting only the allocated price for the real property, there would have been no need to report an estimated value for personal property.
-And we find that the slight discrepancy in the real property allocation between the disclosure form and what Hall reported (\$1,144,000 v.

-) was likely attributable to Hall using a rounded value.
-Resp't Ex.
-C.

-14. The property's assessment increased to \$1,015,600 for 2021.
+The property's assessment increased to \$545,000 for 2021.
 In February 2022, the Assessor engaged Hall and Michael Lady of Integra Realty Resources to appraise the property for 2020 and 2021.
-Hall began working on the assignment and inspected the property on March 17, 2022.
+Hall began working on the assignment and inspected the property in March 2022.
 Shortly thereafter, he had a discussion with the Assessor about his conclusions and whether the Assessor wanted him to prepare a written report for each year.
 The Assessor asked him to prepare a report for 2021 but not for 2020.
-Based on Hall's conclusions, however, the Assessor increased the 2020 assessment to \$1,010,100.
-On March 28, 2022, she issued a Form 122 report listing the increased assessment and indicating, "it is the Assessor's belief this property was undervalued for

-- the 20 pay 21 tax year, based off of an [sic] Commercial appraisal done for this location March 2022."
-Hall testimony; Pet'r Ex.
+Based on Hall's conclusions, however, the Assessor increased the 2020 assessment to \$552,600.
+On March 28, 2022, she issued a Form 122 report for the parcel containing the improvements.
+In that report, she listed the increased assessment and indicated, "it is the Assessor's belief this property was undervalued for the 20 pay 21 tax year, based off of an [sic] Commercial appraisal done for this location March 2022."
+Hall testimony; see also, Hall testimony (Countryside); Pet'r Ex.
 13; Resp't Ex.
-B at addendum F. - 15.
-The Form 122 report lists Columbia Investments as the taxpayer and is addressed to the subject property rather than to the N. Etna Rd address for Columbia Investments listed on the 2020 property record card.
-The Assessor also sent a Form 122 report to Mac's at its mailing address listed on the 2021 property record card (4080 Jonathan Moore Pike, Columbus).
+A at cover letter; Resp't Ex.
+B at addendum F. - 14.
+The Form 122 report lists Churubusco Properties as the taxpayer and is addressed to the subject property rather than to the N. Etna Rd address for Churubusco Properties listed on the 2020 property record card.
+The Assessor also sent a copy of the Form 122 report to Mac's at its mailing address listed on the 2021 property record card (4080 Jonathan

+Mac's Convenience Stores LLC 108 S. Main Street Findings & Conclusions Page 5 of 16 Moore Pike, Columbus).
 It was signed as received on April 4, 2022.
 Erdly testimony; Pet'r Ex.
-13; Resp't Ex.
-L.
+13; Resp't Exs.
+K, M.

-B. Hall's appraisal for 2021
+B. Hall's Appraisal for 2021